OZI-Project/OZI/README.rst

 * code testing and coverage
 * distributing Python packages with Meson_
 * code linting and formatting
-* documentation linting, build, and doctests 🚧 Work in Progress 🚧

 Message from the Maintainer
 ###########################